-The Water System's cash and cash equivalents and its collateral value of the City's securities lending program (SLP) are included within the City Treasury's general and special investment pool (the Pool).
-As of June 30, 2022 and 2021, the Water System's share of the City's general and special investment pool was \$894.7 million and \$1.09 million, respectively, which represents approximately 6.2% and 8.4% of the Pool, respectively.
-Amounts pooled in the City Treasury's general and special investment pool are not required to be classified in the fair value hierarchy per GASB Statement No. 72, since they are part of an internal investment pool.
+The Water System's cash and cash equivalents and its collateral value of the City's securities lending program (SLP) are included within the City Treasury's general and special investment pools.
+As of June 30, 2023 and 2022, the Water System's total share of the City's general and special investment pools was \$924.2 million and \$894.7 million, respectively, which represents approximately 6.1% and 6.2% of the pooled funds, respectively.
+Amounts pooled in the City Treasury's general and special investment pools are not required to be classified in the fair value hierarchy per GASB Statement No. 72, since they are part of an internal investment pool.